hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573/report.md

 ## Disclaimer

 This report does not assert that the audited contracts are completely secure.
-Continuous review and comprehensive testing are advised before deploying critical smart contracts./n/n
+Continuous review and comprehensive testing are advised before deploying critical smart contracts.
 The Wise Lending audit competition illustrates the collaborative effort in identifying and rectifying potential vulnerabilities, enhancing the overall security and functionality of the platform.
+Hats.finance does not provide any guarantee or warranty regarding the security of this project.
+Smart contract software should be used at the sole risk and responsibility of users.